How to Turn your Photography Passion into a Six-Figure Career

 Types of Photographers - just to name a few

 Fine Art Photographer/Digital Artist- Sell their photographs for a living at art shows, galleries, fairs, and online.
 Speaking from experience, this can become time-consuming and require up front costs for inventory but can equal life on the road and freedom to make your own schedule.
-These photographer and artists may also work for commission or create art for magazines, advertisements, movie posters, etc.
+These photographer and artists may also work for commission, clients/brands, or create art for magazines, advertisements, movie posters, etc.